The Amin Tzibur Program Application Process

 To be considered a Amin Tzibur commission, candidates must meet the following minimum qualifications:

-• Candidates must be a recognized Regular Member of the North American Association of Synagogue Executives (NAASE).
+• Candidates must be a recognized Regular Member of the North American Association of Synagogue Executives (NAASE), with at least five years of experience as an Executive Director in a Conservative synagogue.

 • Candidates must be committed to Jewish religious practices and observance.